jjmrocha/woody/README.md

 // ... do stuff ...
 System.out.println(sum.get());

-// We can specify the maxim time the computation can take to completed try {
+// We can specify the maximum time the computation can take to completed try {
 	// We can specify the maxim time the computation can take to completed System.out.println(actor3.call("multiply", new Parameters(2, 3)).get(10, TimeUnit.MILLISECONDS));